-Let’s talk about it..
+Let’s talk about it the beginning of adolescence..

-Todays topic is raising a pre-teen.
+Raising a pre-teen.
 Ayyy!
 Raise your hand if you too are in the midst of raising a 12-13 year old?
 I know girl, I know!
 Evan has only been 12 for a week and half and already I feel like he has turned into a whole different kid.
 It’s like the moment he turned 12 something in his brain said ” I am grown now and I can do as I please” Uh excuse me little boy but how bout NO!

 For the most part Evan has always been an exceptional kid.
 So well behaved, never in trouble at school, great manners and always so respectful.
 But of course, I knew this wouldn’t exactly last forever.
 Or better yet, I knew this would all kinda change when the “teen years” came.
 I can hear my mom and dad saying, “just you wait, Lilly.
 You’ll really get a taste of parenting when he starts entering adolescence”.
 Boy were mom and dad right.